BIGJRA/BIGJRA.github.io/reborn.md

 We finally get to fight Arceus' favorite holy man.
 He uses Normal and Dragon types on the Holy Field.
 Notably, Normal moves become super effective against Ghost and Dark types, and special Normal moves like Noivern's Boomburst get a power boost.
 Dragon and Psychic moves also get boosts, making Noivern, Kommo-o, Dragonite, and Drampa even more powerful.
 On the Physical side, Dragonite's Extremespeed and Mega Kangaskhan's Return also get boosted on this field.
 With Mega Kangaskhan's double Power-Up-Punch, Noivern's SpA boosting seed, and Kommo-o's omniboosting Z-Move, there are a lot of threats that can set up on you, making the aforementioned moves even more powerful.
 Oh, and he has a Choice Scarf Imposter Ditto that loves to swap in as soon as any of your sweepers set up to outspeed and kill.

 There are no built in field switches for this one, but it does leave you a few great options.
-Notably, special Fairy-type moves and your own Dragon-type moves are boosted here, so if you're able to get them off, you can potentially dispatch Noivern, Drampa, Kommo-O, and Dragonite after hazards.
+Notably, special Fairy type moves and your own Dragon type moves are boosted here, so if you're able to get them off, you can potentially dispatch Noivern, Drampa, Kommo-O, and Dragonite after hazards.
 You can also abuse Nature Power Judgement, Return, and Extremespeed for massive power boosts.
 Rock and Steel types can switch in on Dragonite doing a power trip with Extremespeed, giving them a chance to turn momentum in your favor.
 Just have a plan for Ditto!

 Take the *Emerald Brooch* and proceed to the next room.